 Which Card Should I Get: the Blue Cash Everyday® Card from American Express or the Blue Cash Preferred® Card from American Express?

 If you're deciding betwen the no-annual-fee version and the Blue Cash Preferred® Card from American Express, the choice will depend primarily on your supermarket spending.
 If you spend more than $3,200 on groceries or at the supermarket in a year, go with the Blue Cash Preferred® Card from American Express.
 Its extra 3% U.S. supermarket bonus over the Blue Cash Everyday® Card from American Express pays for itself above this mark.
 In fact, it ranked as our favorite cash back credit card since it yielded the most cash back in an analysis of rewards earned on the average consumer's budget.

-On the other hand, if your annual supermarket bills are less than $3,200, then other no-fee credit cards may get you more cash back than the Blue Cash Everyday® Card from American Express.
+On the other hand, if your annual supermarket bills are less than $3,200, then other no-annual-fee credit cards may get you more cash back than the Blue Cash Everyday® Card from American Express.
 We found that for the average consumer's spending, the Fidelity Amex and the Chase Freedom® actually earned more cash rewards.
 When your supermarket bills are lower, the overall 2% Fidelity Amex rewards rate you earn on other buckets of spending proves more valuable than the Blue Cash Everyday® Card from American Express 1% rate on all other.
 The Chase Freedom® rewards categories offer great seasonal 5% bonuses that get consumers more bonus categories than the Blue Cash Everyday® Card from American Express has, which means more opportunity to earn rewards faster.
 More on this below in our comparisons.